pkardas/notes/books/refactoring.md

 this flexibility comes at a price paid in complexity.

 REPLACE COMMAND WITH FUNCTION - (inverse of *Replace Function with Command*) - Command object provide a powerful mechanism for handling complex computations.
-Most fo the time, you just want to invoke a function and have it to do its thing.
+Most of the time, you just want to invoke a function and have it to do its thing.
 If the function isn't too complex, then a command object is more trouble than its worth and should be turned into a regular function.